 On January 19, John V. Fabiani and Michael P. Tobin lectured at a seminar for Suffolk Construction entitled “Best Practices for Post-Accident Investigation” in New York, New York.

-On March 3, 2017, Thomas J. Hall lectured at a seminar for Archstone Builders LLC entitled “Best Practices for Post-Accident Investigations,” in New York City.
+On December 14, Stephen M. Cohen and Thomas J. Hall lectured at a seminar for Posillico Civil and Alliant Insurance Services entitled “Best Practices for Post-Accident Investigation” in Farmingdale, New York.

 In a decision dated November 23, 2021, Hon.
 Frederick Sampson dismissed the plaintiff’s complaint as to our client, Forest Hills Garden Corporation.
 We secured dismissal of plaintiff’s complaint in a summary judgment motion made immediately after answering and before conducting any discovery.
 By making the motion immediately after answering, we saved our client the expense of conducting discovery in this multi-party litigation.
 Plaintiff, a tenant in a privately owned home in Forest Hills Gardens was injured when she tripped and fell in a hole on the lawn in front of her home.
 She sued the homeowner as well as Forest Hills Gardens Corporation and several contractors.
 Relying on the By-Laws and Architectural Guidelines of the Forest Hills Gardens Corporation, we established that it had no duty to maintain privately owned property in Forest Hills Gardens.

 Jaime Hochhauser v.
 Tortoroli and Tortorli, Inc. et al., Index No. 702367/2019 (Sup.
 Ct.
 Queens Co., Nov.
 23, 2021)